Last updated on 31st May 2024

 Real-time collaboration can also help you ensure there is only one live file or document floating around, eliminating the risk that people will comment on the wrong version and waste valuable time.

-With the Project.co embeds feature, you can embed your live files (from tools like those mentioned above) to your projects so that you can work on them together in real-time, all without leaving your project management tool!
+With the Project.co embeds tool, you can embed your live files (from tools like those mentioned above) to your projects so that you can all work on them together in real-time, all without leaving your project management tool!

 This further improves communication because it allows you to keep everything – your messages, payments, and your files – all in one secure place, easily accessible by everyone involved.